 Tony Osborne's “Fueling Question” (AW&ST Feb.
 24, p.
 37) underscores that prudent routine mission planning should have had that helicopter safely back on the ground at Glasgow City Heliport within 30 min.—fuel still in the tanks—not flying around at night over a densely populated city with one low-fuel light blinking and the other steady on.
 If this was a seasoned crew, something else must have distracted them.
 That is where investigators should be looking.
 Scottsdale, Ariz.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dig Deeper into GlasGow Crash".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dig Deeper into GlasGow Crash".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.